-With the outbreak of the Covid-19 pandemic, the past two years have highlighted more than ever the need for a holistic policy approach regarding global health, humanity’s impact on- and interaction with non-human animals as well as global ecosystems.
+With the outbreak of the Covid-19 pandemic, the past two years have highlighted more than ever the need for a holistic policy approach when tackling phenomena such as zoonotic diseases (infectious diseases jumping from animals to humans).
 At the same time, ‘our house is burning’ and the way humanity is interacting with its environment needs to radically change since the way we impact our environment has a direct effect on our own health.
-“One health” is a much-needed paradigm shift exploring the interlinkages between human health, animal health and the health of the ecosystems we inhabit.
+“One health” is a much-needed paradigm shift exploring the interlinkages between human health, animal health, and the health of the ecosystems we inhabit.

-While international organisations are increasingly aligning and reacting to current challenges, it is crucial to go one step further by looking into the future and think about the “One Health” approach of tomorrow in an open and inclusive process, outside of usual thinking patterns and existing multilateral processes.
+While international organizations and their Member States are increasingly aligning and reacting to current challenges, it is crucial to go one step further by looking into the future and thinking about the “One Health” approach of tomorrow in an open and inclusive process, outside of usual thinking patterns and existing multilateral processes.

 About "One Health"